Overall Score 7 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-IP ratings is the rank of protection given by a casing, against dust and liquids.
-The letters 'IP' are followed by two values The first value represents protection against solids such as dust, while the second refers to protection against liquids (sweat).
+Ingress protection ratings is the level of protection given by a casing, against solids and water.
+The letters 'IP' are followed by two values The first value of the IP rating means protection against solids such as dust, while the second refers to resistance against liquids (water).

 we are not yet certain of their rating with solids (dust)